-The histogram is a univariate analysis tool, which means it is used to visualize one variable in our dataset.
-It displays the frequency on the vertical or y-axis and the horizontal or x-axis of the feature under consideration.
-The histogram is used to understand the distribution of the variable in our dataset and was first introduced by Karl Pearson.
+The histogram is a univariate analysis tool which means it is used to visualize one variable in our dataset.
+It displays the frequency on the vertical or y-axis and the horizontal or x-axis is the feature under consideration.
+The Histogram is used to understand the distribution of the variable in our dataset and was first introduced by Karl Pearson.

-As we can see in the image above a lot of people above the age of 45 are suffering from heart disease but unlike before now, heart disease is not an uncommon occurrence among the younger generation too.
+As we can see in the image above a lot of people above the age of 45 are suffering from heart disease but unlike before now heart disease in not an uncommon occurrence among the younger generation too.

 - let’s first plot a 1D scatter plot for the three species using the feature petal length.
 In a 1D scatter plot below, we can see the endpoints of our feature but it does not tell us how many data points we have in each interval thereby giving us incomplete information.
 However, it gives us the endpoints.

 - Bins – The bin_size decides how many bins will we have or vice versa.
-It is the most important parameter for a histogram and we should always try out a few different values of bin_size to select the best one for our data.
-We can never know what patterns are hidden under the bars!
+It is the most important parameter for a histogram and we should always try out a few different values of bin size to select the best one for our data.
+We can never know what patterns can be hidden under the bars!

-- How many points do we have in a specific interval or range
+- How many points do we have in a specific interval?

 - Change the size of the bins

 - A density plot which is a smoothened, continuous version of a histogram.
-Seaborne easily help us to plot a kernel density estimation plot on top of our histogram
+Seaborne easily The histogram us to plot a kernel density estimation plot on top of our histogram

-Histogram, when used to its full potential, becomes an important tool in our Exploratory Data Analysis to analyze univariate data.
+Histogram, when used to it’s full potential, becomes an important tool to visualize and analyze univariate data.